tcatche/hexo-generator-issues/README.md

 }
 ```

+This is because github limit some of api's rate: [dealing-with-abuse-rate-limits](https://developer.github.com/v3/guides/best-practices-for-integrators/#dealing-with-abuse-rate-limits)

+> Requests that create content which triggers notifications, such as issues, comments and pull requests, may be further limited and will not include a Retry-After header in the response.
+Please create this content at a reasonable pace to avoid further limiting.

-So, to aviding the error, the first time publish every posts have a 2s interval, thus is will take very long time.
+So, to aviding the error, the first time publish every posts have a 2s interval, thus it will take very long time.
 If failed, you can try it later.
+More details in [https://github.com/octokit/octokit.net/issues/638](https://github.com/octokit/octokit.net/issues/638)

+## Update Logs
+**2017-07-31**
+Add support to connecting post to existing issues with add post meta data `issueNumber`.

+**2017-07-28**
+Initialize the Repository.